noahgh221/rlts-help-desk/README.md

 ##Features of the ticket system include:
 - Submit tickets using an simple, customizable, online Google Form

-- Receive confirmation emails after submitting a ticket that including ticket metadata and a ticket number

 - Automated emails sent to select TS staff when tickets are submitted (can subscribe/unsubscribe to notifications)

 - Ticket metadata is collected and managed in a linked Google Sheet with the following columns (fields): Timestamp, Subject, Urgency, Contact email (submitters email), Description, RLTS helper (ticket responder), Notes, Resolution, TimeSpent_hours, Category (type of ticket)